Awesome-Java-Script/awesome-js/README.md

 ## Contributing

-Feel free to raise a PR, adhering to the guidelines.
+Feel free to raise a PR, adhering to the <a href="https://github.com/Awesome-Java-Script/awesome-js/blob/master/contributing.md">guidelines</a>.

 ## Licence